 Know your spices before making this blend

-Cinnamon – It is sttrongly aromatic, sweet, pleasant, warm and but hardly bitter or astringent.
+Cinnamon – Ceylon cinnamon isstrongly aromatic, sweet, pleasant, warm and but hardly bitter or astringent.
 It is similar to Cassia.
-Cassia is more intense than Cinnamon, but harder and woodier.
+Chinese Cassia is more intense than Cinnamon, but harder and woodier.
 It is fine to use either.

 Cloves – It has a warm aroma with bitter taste.